onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 wonderful memories of him

 [Music]
-unit 12 tape script 12.1 real
+unit 12 tapescript 12.1 real
 possibilities
 what are you doing this weekend mmm if the weather's nice we'll go for a picnic